-This means that we assess all pupils regularly, so we can track progress.
-For those who have not made expected progress, the SEND identification criteria may be applied.
-Using an analysis of each individual's needs, a support package is then planned and the impact of this is reviewed at least once each term.
+We assess all pupils regularly, so we can track progress.
+For those who are not making expected progress, additional screeners or assessments can be carried out by the SEND team in order to identify specific needs.
+Additional support or provision is then planned and the impact of this is reviewed at least once each term, using the LSP.

 Our teachers understand that all pupils are individuals.
-Therefore, they differentiate lessons according to the needs of their classes.
+Therefore, they adapt lessons according to the needs of their classes.
 Learning tasks are adjusted in order to enable everyone to access learning as independently as possible.
-In order to make progress, a pupil with SEND may only require more targeted differentiation within a whole-class setting, i.e. modifying learning objectives, teaching approaches, resources, access or recording strategies.
+In order to make progress, a pupil with SEND may only require more targeted adaptation within a whole-class setting, i.e. modifying learning objectives, teaching approaches, resources, access or recording strategies.